DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-09-providing-status-and-progress-reports-alongside-data-exports.md

 We combined these into one section because:

-- it’s possible to export data for all of them, so it doesn’t make sense to put only some of them in a section with ‘export’ in the name
+- it’s possible to export data for all of them, so it does not make sense to put only some of them in a section with ‘export’ in the name
 - the distinction between ‘data’ and ‘reports’ may not be clear to users

 ![Reports landing page – single organisation](reports-landing-page--single-organisation.png)